White House Says Donald Trump’s Comment About Slowing Coronavirus Testing Was A Jab At The Media

-White House Press Secretary held a press briefing on Monday where she told the press pool that President Donal Trump’s comments on Saturday about intentionally slowing down coronavirus testing was his way of pointing out hypocrisy in the media.
+The White House Press Secretary, Kayleigh McEnany, held a press briefing on Monday where she told the press pool that President Donal Trump’s comments on Saturday about intentionally slowing down coronavirus testing was his way of pointing out the hypocrisy in the media.

-As video from Fox News shows, McEnany responded to questions about the comments, which have been met with intense backlash.
+As a video from Fox News shows, McEnany responded to questions about the comments, which have been met with intense backlash.

 “The president was trying to expose what the media oftentimes does.
 They ignore the fact that the United States has more cases because we have more testing.
 We are leading the world in testing and he was pointing that out that it’s a fact that the media readily ignores,” she said.